Rummikub

-Rummikub (/ˈrʌmikjuːb/, "rummy cube") is a tile-based game for two to four players, combining elements of the card game rummy and mahjong.
+Rummikub (/ˈrʌmikjuːb/, "rummy cube") is the proprietary board game that was developed and marketed by Ephraim Hertzano in the 1950s.
+It is a tile-based game for two to four players, combining elements of the card game rummy and mahjong.
 There are 106 tiles in the game, including 104 numbered tiles (valued 1 to 13 in four different colors, two copies of each) and two jokers.
 Players have 14 tiles initially and take turns putting down tiles from their racks into sets (groups or runs) of at least three.
 Players have a time limit for one or two minutes for their turn, or draw a tile if they cannot play.
 In the Sabra version (the most common and popular), the first player to use all their tiles scores a positive score based on the total of the other players' hands, while the losers get negative scores.
 Variations of the game contain four jokers.
 An important feature of the game is that players can move and reuse the tiles that have already been placed on the table.
 The game can also be played with two decks of playing cards, with suits being different colors and numbers as follows: Ace = 1, numbers 2-10 = the corresponding number, Jack = 11, Queen = 12, King = 13, and with Jokers.

 History

 Rummikub was invented by Ephraim Hertzano, a Romanian-born Jew, who emigrated to Israel after World War II.
 He hand-made the first sets with his family in the backyard of his home.
 Hertzano sold these sets door-to-door and on a consignment basis at small shops.
 Over the years, the family licensed it to other countries and it became Israel's best-selling export game.
 In the 1970s it was brought to the United States by Irv and Arline Kossoff to sell in their New York's Gift, Games, and Luggage store.
 Arline translated the rules from Hebrew to English and by 1977, it became a bestselling game in the United States.
 The game was marketed as "Rummikid" during part of the 1970s.

 Hertzano's Official Rummikub Book, published in 1978, describes three different versions of the game: American, Sabra, and International.
 Modern Rummikub sets include only the Sabra version rules, with no mention of the others, and there are variations in the rules between publishers.
 The game was first made by Lemada Light Industries Ltd, founded by Hertzano in 1978.

 Rummikub is similar to several central European card games which are played with two decks of playing cards, including Machiavelli and Vatikan.
 Vatikan is played with two decks of cards and one joker per player, thus making 106 cards for two players.

-In Turkey, the game is known as Okey and is widely played by families at gatherings or at local cafes.
+In Turkey, a variant of the game is known as Okey and is widely played by families at gatherings or at local cafes.

+In 2026, Longshore Limited acquired the worldwide IP rights (including the Rummikub trademark) to the physical tabletop versions of Rummikub, excluding Israel, the U.S., Canada and the online game format.